satwikkansal/python_blockchain_app/report.md

 \end{cases}
 $$

-Now we can compute the serice demand (of all the stations, except the terminal) in the form
+Now we can compute the service demand (of all the stations, except the terminal) in the form

 $$ \bar{D}_i = V_i \frac{1}{\mu_i} $$